Fact checked

 Kumon encourages students to work at their own pace and make gradual improvements every time they complete a worksheet.
 Because drilling and repetition are at the forefront of the Kumon model, students will not move on to learning a new concept until they have “mastered” the one they are currently working on.
 To give you an idea, one of Kumon’s math levels has 200 worksheets composed entirely of beginner addition problems.

 When starting their journey with Kumon, each student takes a short assessment.
-This assessment allows the Kumon program to place them into an appropriate class of worksheets.
+This assessment allows the Kumon program to place them into an appropriate worksheets class.
 Students are typically placed in a lower level to begin building confidence and acquaint themselves with the worksheet format.

 Eye Level Tutors